redscaresu/payment-gateway-challenge-go/README.md

 #### Domain Testing approach

-For the domain testing we mock the client this is to allow us greater flexbility to test for all possible responses from the client we are integrating with.
+For the domain testing we mock the client, which allows us greater flexbility to test for all possible responses from the client we are integrating with.
 We test all the validations and possible return values from the client to the domain.

 TODO: make the validation testing more exhaustive for example on the card number we only test that the card number is too short not that it is too long.
 Could be a good candidate for some table tests here.